-Each day, take the most difficult, but most important task (the frog), and face it head on (or eat it!) and do it first.
+Each day, take the most difficult, but most important task (the frog), face it head-on (or eat it!), and do it first.

 By making time first thing in your day to tackle your most important to-do, you'll be reducing the mental burden caused by procrastination and avoiding decision fatigue leaving you too tired to do it later.
 It's as simple as that (at least on paper).

 Jeff Bezos's leadership style reflects his own understanding of this concept, which is why he has given up on making important decisions after 5 PM.
 You can do the same by combining higher quality sleep and tackling your most difficult tasks at the beginning of your day instead of delaying them.